 We reconstructed prey from pellets and prey remains following a modification of the protocol used by Lewis et al. (2004).
 Within each sample, remains were identified to the lowest possible taxonomic category and the minimum number of individuals counted (i.e. 3 hare femurs = 2 Lepus americanus).
 Intact pellets and broken but reassembled pellets were analyzed individually within each sample, while fragmented pellets were combined within each sample.
 Pellets were dissected and feathers, fur, and hard parts (bones, teeth, claws) were identified to the lowest taxonomic level.
 We counted the minimum number of individuals represented within the pellet or pellet collection.
 Prey items from pellets and remains were additionally categorized by size (small = sparrow- or vole-sized, medium = jay- or squirrel-sized, and large = grouse- or hare-sized).

 Prey items identified to species were assigned mass using data from the literature.
 We assigned mass to mammals from Nagorsen (2002) and to birds from Billerman et al. (2020), using the geographically closest estimates available and averaging the mass of males and females.
 We treated some relatively homogenous genera (such as Eutamias and Myotis) as a single species.
 For these genera, we assigned mass by averaging the masses of all possible species, based on range maps.
-Red squirrels (Tamiasciurus hudsonicus) were present at a single site within our study area; when unable to distinguish between the two members of the genus Tamiasciurus we assigned the item to the more common T. douglasii.
+Red squirrels (Tamiasciurus hudsonicus) were only present at a single site within our study area; when unable to distinguish between the two members of the genus Tamiasciurus we assigned the item to the more common T. douglasii.
 Unidentified grouse were common among remains; these were assigned the mean mass of the two grouse species present in our study area (Bonasa umbellus and Dendragapus fulignosus).
 Juveniles were assigned 50% of adult mass.
 Unidentified items were assigned mass by averaging the masses of the identified species in that size category and taxonomic class.

 Data from prey remains and egested pellets are known to be biased indices of diet.
 Some authors have found combining data from both sources to produce relatively unbiased results that can serve as a helpful supplement to nest camera data (Simmons et al. 1991, Lewis et al. 2004).
 After testing for differences between pooled pellets-and-remains data and camera data we found significant differences between these two sources.
 We therefore report results from pellets, pooled pellets-and-remains, and cameras separately.
 We do not report results from prey remains alone, as diet composition estimates from prey remains are highly biased and infrequently used in raptor diet studies.